 To date, a few studies have raised a number of medications into the dementia-causing spotlight.
 You may want to take this list and have a look in your medicine cabinet…

-Researchers discovered that those taking it for more than three years had a significantly increased risk of dementia.
+Taking these types of drugs for more than three years has been linked to a significantly increased risk of dementia.